 - 2. When applying a new finish over an old one, solvent clean the old finish.
 This removes wax and other contaminates that can harm the new finish and cause loss of adhesion. - 3.
 Fold a clean, dry cotton cloth.
 Soak it with a solvent (see General Motors specifications for solvents) made expressly for this purpose and apply to the old painted surface.
 While the surface is still wet, fold a second clean cloth and wipe dry.
 Work small areas so the surface can be wiped clean before it dries. - 4.
 Measure and record the original film thickness before sanding.
-This ensures that maximum total film builds of 11 mils for OEM (14 mils with powder prime) and 12 mils refinish are not exceeded. - Use an electronic paint gauge to measure film thickness.
-Consult Appendix III of this manual for additional information. - After sanding or grinding, it may be necessary to further clean the surface prior to any filling or painting.
+This ensures that maximum total film builds of 11 mils for OEM (14 mils with powder prime) and 12 mils refinish are not exceeded. - Us thio thickness.
+Consult Appendix III of this manual for additional information.